mikeygray/syncy/README.md

 - ~expand/collapse data cards~
 - ~wrap data cards in inclusive browser component~
 - ~expand/collapse all~
+- incorporate [webextension-polyfill](https://github.com/mozilla/webextension-polyfill) so I can use Promises for storage operations
 - save/retrive data to storage
 - watch storage for changes, bind to UI
 - google oauth